lily-sf888/hotcold-app/README.md

 access parts of the store including the dispatch method.

-In order for our components to have access to the current states, we use the `mapStateToProps` function to turn our states into props which can be accessed by our components.
+In order for our components to have access to the current states, we use the `mapStateToProps` function to turn our states into props which then can be accessed by our components.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).